egeloen/egeloen.github.io/_posts/2013-12-01-symfony2-doctrine2-entity-listener-as-serice.markdown

 ## Entity Listener Resolver

 Entity listener resolver to the rescue!
-This one is responsible to **retrieve the entity listener instance according to its name**
-(ie. the class name provided as configuration) and can be overridden via the Doctrine2 bundle configuration :).So, we can provide our own implementation which will resolve the entity listener in the Symfony2 container or fallback on the default implementation if the listener can not be found in the container.
+This one is responsible to **retrieve the entity listener instance according to its name** (ie. the class name provided as configuration) and can be overridden via the Doctrine2 bundle configuration :).
+So, we can provide our own implementation which will resolve the entity listener in the Symfony2 container or fallback on the default implementation if the listener can not be found in the container.

 So, let's go for implementing it: